bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mikhlin.md

 * Perhaps, the most illuminating example is the election of Mikhlin into the Accademia dei Lincei.
 * As already mentioned, in June 1981, Solomon G Mikhlin was elected a Foreign Member of the class of Mathematical Sciences of the Academy.
 * Thus, Mikhlin was elected as a Foreign Member of the Academy.
-* On the 29th  of August 1990, Mikhlin left home to buy medicines for his wife Eugenia.
-* Mikhlin's wife Eugenia survived him by only a few months.
 * In mathematical elasticity theory, Mikhlin was concerned with three themes: the plane problem (mainly from 1932 to 1935), the theory of shells (from 1954) and the Cosserat spectrum (from 1967 to 1973).
 * Mikhlin studied its convergence and gave applications to special applied problems.
 * Concerning the theory of shells, there are several Mikhlin's articles dealing with it.